TejasShinkar12/Eat-Fit-1/docs/backend.md

     *   Return the TDEE, total consumed calories/macros, and the depletion log for the day.

 ### 3.5 Recipe Generator
-*   **Generate Recipe:**
+*   **Recipe Generation with GEMINI API:**
     *   Get user ID from JWT.
     *   Retrieve the user's current inventory items (or use specific items provided in the request).
 Filter out items with quantity 0 or expired if desired.
+    *   Get the user's fitness goal from their profile.
-    *   Format a prompt string for the Text2Text model.
-The prompt should include:
+    *   Format a structured prompt for the GEMINI API that includes:
         *   A clear instruction to generate a recipe.
         *   The list of available inventory items (e.g., "Using: chicken breast, broccoli, quinoa, olive oil").
         *   The user's fitness goal (gain/lose/maintain), framed as a constraint (e.g., "Generate a healthy recipe for someone trying to lose weight").
-        *   Request specific output format (e.g., "Output ingredients list first, then instructions.
-Keep instructions simple.").
+        *   Structured output format instructions using Pydantic schema for recipe title, ingredients list, and directions.
-    *   Send the prompt to the Hugging Face Text2Text model API (e.g., Flan-T5).
+    *   Send the prompt to the GEMINI API through LangChain with PydanticOutputParser for structured response parsing.
-    *   Receive the text response from the model.
-    *   Parse the response into distinct "ingredients" and "instructions" sections (this parsing might require heuristics based on how the model formats output).
+    *   Receive and parse the structured response from the API into distinct "title", "ingredients" and "instructions" sections.
-    *   Return the parsed recipe data. *(Optional: Save the generated recipe in the `recipes` table)*.
+    *   Save the generated recipe in the `generated_recipes` table.

 ### 3.6 Reports & Alerts
 *   **Weekly Nutrient Trend:**